Skip to main content

 • “I did not encounter any bugs or problems during my entire playthrough; it is smooth as butter, stable and optimized.”

-• “I do own the game on Switch, but the resolution is pretty blurry in handheld mode and there are more issues with performance there.”
+• “The resolution is pretty blurry in handheld mode on Switch, and there are performance issues there.”

 • “I don't know why the devs cannot fix this because the performance is fine when it does run.”